 Procedure for Carboxy Therapy for stretch marks

 While you may see some changes in the visibility of your stretch marks even within few treatments, you may require a longer course.

 Often we recommend a course of 5-6 weekly treatments, followed by 5-6 monthly treatments.
 Following the course of Carboxy Therapy, you may require an annual maintenance treatment.

 Complications and downtime after Carboxy Therapy

-Usually there is no downtime after Carboxy Therapy for stretch mars and you should be able to go back to social and professional life right away.
+Usually, there is no downtime after Carboxy Therapy for stretch marks.
+You should be able to go back to social and professional life right away.

 However, during the procedure a small superficial blood vessel in the skin may accidentally be penetrated causing bruising, that will be visible after the treatment.